 Nearest stations: Archway/ Upper Holloway

 Whether rain or shine, snow or sleet, losing yourself on Hampstead Heath is an absolute delight.
-You’d be forgiven for thinking you’d stepped out of London through the wardrobe and in to Narnia with woodland, lakes and fields.
-After a day of sunbathing, swimming in the ponds or a brisk walk on a crisp autumn day, whether it’s a hot chocolate or a cocktail you’re after, The House in Highgate is the one for you.
-Formerly 3 different pubs, the potentially bleak building has been transformed into a buzzing arts hub by local resident and artist Maxine Fox.
+You might think you’ve stepped out of London through the wardrobe and into Narnia, greeted by woodland, lakes, and fields.
+After a day of sunbathing, swimming in the ponds or a brisk walk on a crisp autumn day, The House in Highgate is perfect for a hot chocolate or cocktail.
+Formerly 3 different pubs, the potentially bleak building has been transformed into a buzzing arts hub by resident and artist Maxine Fox.

 Marie’s, Waterloo